Difference Tone Training

 Let's suppose that you felt more competent in discerning combination tones at the end of the training than at the beginning and furthermore that this feeling of competence is well justified.
 The question then arises: What exactly have you learned?

 Titchener would say that you have improved your ability to introspect your auditory experience.
 Perhaps it is also correct to say that you have been musically trained, trained perceptually, to respond in certain ways to environmental stimuli.
-It would seem that there is a difference between these two types of training: In introspective training, you learn to discern features of your own experience, while in perceptual training you learn to discern features of the environment.
-Yet here, the two types of training seem to collapse together.
-Were you attending to the environment or to your auditory experiences in the training and test?
+It would seem that there should be a difference between these two types of training: In introspective training, you learn to discern features of your own experience, while in perceptual training you learn to discern features of the environment.
+Yet here, the two types of training may seem to collapse together, as noted in reflection (ii) above.
+Were you attending to the environment or to your ("inner") auditory experiences in the training and test?
 Psychoacousticians and music teachers sometimes train people in "analytic listening" -- that is, in picking individual tones out of a complex stimulus.
 They don't typically frame such a task as introspective, but one may wonder: Is the training procedure above really different in kind from that?
+Is "introspecting auditory experience" any different from listening carefully?

 There were many reasons for the death of classical introspective training: Gestalt psychologists raised legitimate concerns and objections that were somewhat overplayed; the classical introspective psychology research program yielded few socially valuable results and bogged down in sterile debates; behaviorism and functional psychology offered exciting and seemingly much more useful research prospects.
 But also, most people found introspective training techniques of this sort tiresome, as has been emphasized by Titchener's student and the great historian of psychology, (the unfortunately but in this context aptly named) E.G. Boring (1953).
 Maybe an hour or an hour and a half with this demonstration is okay, but can you imagine enduring 10,000 introspective trials?
 Still, if we wish seriously to study conscious experience, it would seem that some researchers, at least, should develop skill at parsing particular aspects of their experience and recognizing features of it -- and that this skill should be recognized as a kind of introspective acumen.
 The time is ripe for a limited resuscitation of the techniques of classical introspective training.

-For their helpful comments, I would like to thank Bruce Berg, Kirk Gable, Mike Gordon, David Kirchner, Felipe Leon, Jessica Ludescher, Pat Missin, Frank Russo, Josh Rust, Colleen Ryan, Sandy Ryan, and Jeff Yim.
+For their helpful comments and discussion, I would like to thank Jörg Buchholz, Kirk Gable, Mike Gordon, David Kirchner, Felipe Leon, Jessica Ludescher, Pat Missin, Larry Rosenblum, Frank Russo, Josh Rust, Colleen Ryan, Sandy Ryan, and Jeff Yim.

 Appendix A: Optional Pre- and Post-Test